qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 = Do I need Hummingbird if I already have WP Rocket or W3 Total Cache? =

 Yes!
-If you already use WP Rocket or W3 Total Cache the special monitoring tools Hummingbird offers makes it worth it.
+Of course our cache suite is more than enough but if you already use WP Rocket or W3 Total Cache the special monitoring tools Hummingbird offers still make it worth it.
 To ensure compatibility only activate overlapping features in one of the plugins.

-= Does Hummingbird work with CloudFlare? =
+= Does Hummingbird work with Cloudflare? =

 Yes!
-Hummingbird is built to take full advantage of CloudFlare features.
+Hummingbird is built to take full advantage of Cloudflare features.
 Just plug in your API to get started.

-= Does Hummingbird work with plugins like WP Super Cache, Batcache or the full page caching feature my Managed WordPress host offers? =

-Yes!
-Plugins like WP Super Cache and Batcache and Managed WordPress Hosting that offer full page only HTML caching are actually recommended by Hummingbird to give your users the fastest browsing experience possible for your site.

 = Does Hummingbird work with WooCommerce? =
 Yes!
-Hummingbird only caches browser assets, like images, stylesheets & scripts (not cookies).
-Because we leave full page caching to dedicated plugins, Hummingbird works great with ecommerce plugins like WooCommerce and MarketPress.
+Hummingbird works great with ecommerce plugins like WooCommerce and MarketPress.
+For best results, when configuring full-page cache, follow the WooCommerce recommended cache settings.
+Hummingbird will exclude the cart, my account and checkout pages to keep content dynamic.

 = Somebody help!
 I turned on Minification and it broke my site!? =

-Minification is a great way to speed up your site but moving combining and rearranging files can also mess with styling and break functionality.
+Minification is a great way to speed up your site but moving, combining and rearranging files can also mess with styling and break functionality.
 We recommend making incremental changes and testing your site as you go so you can undo the changes if something breaks.
 And remember, don’t panic.
 If something goes wrong you can start over with the click of a button :)

 == Screenshots ==

-1. Minification lets you combine and reposition files.
-2. Scan your site for optimization tips and tricks.
+1. Scan your site for optimization tips and tricks.
+2. Use the complete suite of cache tools to speed up load times.
+3. Minification lets you combine and reposition files.
-3. Use suggestions to make improvments and speed up your site.
+4. Use suggestions to make improvments and speed up your site.